Pakistan's CPEC delusion - first published 2016

 paid, it will result in existing plants supplying relatively low cost power, to

-shut, in favour of the higher cost power supplied by CPEC plants.
+shut, in favor of the higher cost power supplied by CPEC plants.
 China gains

 by supplying mothballed coal based plants to Pakistan (which they are required